nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Any edits you make to a command will be saved while navigating through your history, so you can go to a another command to refer to it, and then return back to your edited command to finish typing.

-**How to use:** Use the up and down arrow keys to navigate through your history while the command input is focused,
+**How to use:** Use the up and down arrow keys to navigate through your history while the command input is focused.

 #### Saving the data